 1.3.4 The Board of Directors

-A. the Board of Directors shall consist of a President, a Communications Director, a Vice President-Business Development, a Treasurer, a Chief Operations Director, a Vice President-Membership, a Vice President Diversity and ten (10) Continental Delegates, elected by the House, and these shall be referred to as the Officers of the Board.
+A. the Board of Directors shall consist of a President, a Communications Director, a Business Development Director, a Financial Director, an Operations Director, a Membership Director, a Diversity Director a Referee Director and Regional Directors for all continents where the association is active.
+This board is elected by the House, and shall be referred to as the Members of the Board.
 For the purposes of this Association the Continents shall be Africa, Asia, Europe, North America, South America and Oceania.

 1.4 Legal Status